 I am greatly looking forward to reading more about this in Alex’s new book.
 He’s going to be diving deeper into the specifics of running tests in the three different stages of business in order to reduce risk.

 This tip on testing early on in a project phase is another good example of why the Business Model Canvas method is a sensible and practical tool to implement into your business.
-I talk about this more on our workshops.

 3. The Lower the Risk, the Higher the Investment